lmlepin9/DarkTridentGen/README.md

 ## Authors:

-Pawel Guzowski, Anyssa Navrer-Agasson, Luis Mora
+Pawel Guzowski, Anyssa Navrer-Agasson and Luis Mora

 ## Dependencies:

-This package relies on two existing tools.
+This package relies on two existing tools and we do not claim authorship of any of the following of neither BdNMC or GenExLight.

 BdNMC: Simulates the decay of neutral mesons into DM particles by using NuMI flux files.